It can be confusing figuring out whom to contact with questions about registration. We hope you find the information below helpful.

 Please contact the Registrar’s Office for questions about:

-- Course information including what tuition & fees will be for a particular course.
+- Course information, including what tuition & fees will be for a particular course

-- Student Visa Questions or issues
+- Student visa questions or issues

-- Immunization Requirements for new rabbinic and cantorial students.
+- Immunization requirements for new degree students.

-- Change of address information: send in writing to Registrar’s Office
+- Change of address information

-- Student Health Insurance: Massachusetts law requires all full-time students
+- Student health insurance — Massachusetts law requires all full-time students

 Please contact the Admissions Office for your program of interest for questions about: